Wizards - Baldur's Gate 1 Beginner's Guide

 (Level 1) Magic Missile & Identify

-(Level 2) Mirror Image or Blur and Web if desired
+(Level 2) Mirror Image and Blur, Web if desired

 (Level 3) Haste, Fireball or Skull Trap, Remove Magic